Updated on 20 Jan 2020

 2. Attractive referral bonus that is win-win for both parties

-Adding to the free miles party we have going on here, the referral bonus for the Amex KF is also top-notch: for each friend that you refer, BOTH you and your friend will get 5,000 KF miles awarded once $50 is spent in the first 3 months with the new card.
+Adding to the free miles party we have going on here, the referral bonus for the Amex KF is also top-notch: for each friend that you refer, You will get 5,000 KF miles awarded once they are approved, AND they will get a bonus 5,000 KF miles as well once $1,000 is spent in the first 3 months with the new card.

 This referral bonus is separate from the initial 5,000 miles from your making first transaction, hence if you sign up for the card and refer a friend, you will each get 5,000 (first transaction) + 5,000 (referral bonus) = 10,000 KF miles just that like.